kvvasuu/rush-pair/README.md

 ## :eight_pointed_black_star: Features:

+#### Live Chat :speech_balloon:

+The app supports real-time chat with the following features:
+- **Anonymous or revealed chats**: Chats can be anonymous or users can reveal their identities.
+- **Unread messages notifications**: Stay updated with your partner's messages through indicators for unread messages.
+- **Custom emoji picker**: Express yourself with a personalized set of emojis.
+- **Typing indicatior**: See in real time when your chat partner is typing a message.
+- **Customizable nicknames**: Users can set a nickname for their chat partner.
+- **Profile details**: Users can view their chat partner’s details, including photo, description, and personal information.

+#### User Pairing System :two_hearts:
+The app features a unique system for matching users for live chat sessions:

+- **Random pairing**: Users are randomly paired for conversations, which is anonymous at first.
+- **Mutual match**: If both users choose to reveal their identities after the conversation, a mutual match is created, allowing for continued interaction.

 #### Registration and Login System :closed_lock_with_key:

 The app provides secure user registration and login functionality, using an API built with **Express.js**.
 Users can create accounts, log in, and manage their sessions easily.